smarthomerocks/vision/modules/gauge/README.md

 ## Description

 Generic gauge module to visualize a value/reading from a sensor or some kind of device.
-The gauge support visualizing the value in several format, a simple text representation, a radial meter-like representation and a linear termometer-like representation.
+The gauge support visualizing the value in several formats:

+- Plain textual representation
+- LCD box, similar to "text" but with a more digial touch
+- Radial meter-like representation
+- Linear termometer-like representation

 ## Config